gabyfle/gName-Changer/README.md

 ## Informations
 > This addon don't come with any warrantly.
 It's a completly free addon.
 >
-> **If you find a bug, you can report it in the "Issues" sections of this repositery**
+> **If you find a bug, you can report it in the "Issues" section of this repositery**

 This is a simple addon that allow to your players to go to the tawn hall to make a request for a name change.
+It comes with an Admin panel and few admins commands to make your administration easier.

 ## Features
 * **First spawn** name change request *[* **BETA** *]*
+  * Configurable (*active* / *disable*)
   * **Nice** blurred overlay, with community name and description
 * **Easy** setup
   * [**HOT**] **Save** the NPCs position! (command: `gname_save_all` [configurable])